Apple Music for Business Could Come to a Store Near You - The Mac Observer

 Apple Music for Business

 Apple is partnering with PlayNetwork Inc., which specializes in providing music for commercial use.
 Apple is the one that will create and suggest playlists to use for businesses.
-Many music licensed for commercial use its more expensive and consumer products like Apple Music, so businesses can potentially save money by switching.
+A lot of music licensed for commercial use is more expensive so businesses can potentially save money by switching to Apple Music.

 But on opposite side, a report from Nielsen Music last year estimated that artists, labels, and music producers collectively lose US$2.65 billion per year when businesses switch to consumer music services.
 PlayNetwork says that Apple Music for Business is “priced competitively.”
+Although it didn’t give a specific price it notes that similar services are being offered around US$25-US$35 per month per store.

 Apple Music for Business has been running for six months and so far has 25 accounts.
 Once these are fully implemented Apple could be servicing over 10,000 stores, including its own retail stores.